samueldsingh/data-engineering/interview_questions/11-lists-tuples.md

 Lists are mutable, **ordered** (maintain the order of elements as they are inserted and allow indexing), allows duplicates, can store heterogeneous data types, Variable Length (items can be added or removed as needed), iterable, supports sequence operations, inbuilt methods and functions.

+Lists are a fundamental data structure in Python and have several characteristics that make them versatile and useful in various programming scenarios.
+Here are some key characteristics of lists in Python:

+1. **Mutable:** Lists are mutable, meaning you can modify their elements after they are created.
+You can add, remove, or change elements within a list.

+2. **Ordered:** Lists maintain the order of elements based on their insertion.
+The first element added to the list will be the first element when iterating through it.

+3. **Heterogeneous Elements:** Lists can hold elements of different data types, such as integers, strings, floats, other lists, tuples, and more.

+4. **Dynamic Size:** Lists can grow or shrink dynamically.
+You can add or remove elements without specifying the size in advance.

+5. **Indexed Access:** Elements in a list are accessed by their index, starting from `0` for the first element, `1` for the second, and so on.

+6. **Slicing:** Lists support slicing, allowing you to extract sublists by specifying start and end indices.

+7. **Iterable:** Lists are iterable, which means you can use loops like `for` to traverse through their elements.

+8. **Common Operations:** Lists support various operations, including concatenation (`+`), repetition (`*`), membership check (`in`), and others.

+9. **Stack and Queue Operations:** Lists can be used as both stacks (Last-In-First-Out) and queues (First-In-First-Out) with the help of methods like `append()`, `pop()`, `insert()`, and `remove()`.

+10. **Comprehensions:** Lists support list comprehensions, allowing you to create new lists based on existing ones in a concise manner.

+Overall, lists are versatile and widely used in Python due to their flexibility, ease of use, and various built-in functions that make them powerful containers for storing and manipulating data.

 ## 4. CRUD operations on List
 CRUD stands for Create, Read, Update, and Delete, which are the basic operations performed on data.
 Here's how you can perform CRUD operations on a list in Python: